PyTables/PyTables/doc/source/usersguide/libref.rst

 .. attribute:: Array.nrows

-    The current number of rows in the table.
+    The number of rows in the array.

 .. attribute:: Array.nrow